 The Site and immediate surroundings are of limited biodiversity value.

-No statutory or non-statutory designated sites for nature conservation, irreplaceable habitats, or priority habitats were identified during the desk study or walkover survey that may be impacted by the Proposed Scheme.
+No statutory or non-statutory designated sites for nature conservation, irreplaceable habitats, or priority habitats that were identified during the desk study or walkover survey are likely to be impacted by the Proposed Scheme.